-Large bodies of water, Chautauqua Lake in this case, is a delicate ecosystem full of plants, animals, microorganisms and even nonliving chemicals.
+Chautauqua Lake possesses a delicate ecosystem full of plants, animals, microorganisms and important water chemistry balances.
 These ecosystems can easily be disrupted by plants and organisms that are not native or colonized and thus should not be introduced into the ecosystem.

 - Prevent erosion